lukcic/devops/Kubernetes/basics.md

 [ Control plane (Master) ] <-> [ Worker nodes [ pods [ multiple containers ] ] ]

-### Master node (at least 1)
+### Control plane

+Master node:

 - API server (entrypoint to the k8s cluster).
-It is a container.
+Pod.
 - controller manager
 - scheduler - decided where to deploy container
-- etcd - key-value storage, handle state of nodes and containers, snapshots may be used
+- etcd - key-value storage, handle state of nodes and containers, handles secrets,  snapshots may be used
 - virtual network

+#### HA Control plane

+Minimum 3 master nodes.
+One master is always `Leader` and other are `Followers`.
+Amount of master nodes must be odd (3, 5, 7...).

+It is caused by fact that `etcd` database must have `Quorum` - (n/2)+1 nodes.

+For cluster with 3 nodes Quorum: (3 / 2) + 1 = 1 + 1 = 2

+With 4 masters, when network problem appears, then we have a `deadlock` - cannot say which site of cluster should take Leadership.

+### Data plane

-### Worker nodes (kubelet process running)
+Worker nodes (kubelet process running).

 - more resources than master to handle containers

-### Components (control plane)
+### Components (master node)

-- kube-apiserver (master) - frontend of Kubernetes management layer.
+- `apiserver` (master) - frontend of Kubernetes management layer.
 Provides contact with Kubernetes cluster.
 May have multiple instances.
-- etcd (master) - key-value store used to storing all parameters of Kubernetes cluster.
+- `etcd` (master) - key-value store used to storing all parameters of Kubernetes cluster.
-- kube-scheduler (master) - follows creation of new pods and assign them nodes for running.
+- `scheduler` (master) - follows creation of new pods and assign them nodes for running.
 Decides where to run given container.
-- kube-controller-manager - (master) responsible for starting containers.
-Single binary contains multiple logical elements (contorollers):
+- `controller-manager` - (master) responsible for starting containers.
+Single binary contains multiple logical elements (controllers).
+Works as a loop, checking cluster state (via api) and trying to ensure desired state of cluster.
-  - node-controller - detects and reacts for situations when node doesn't work properly
+  - `node-controller` - detects and reacts for situations when node doesn't work properly
-  - replication-controller - responsible for maintaining proper amount of pods for each ReplicationController object
+  - `replication-controller` - responsible for maintaining proper amount of pods for each ReplicationController object
-  - endpoints-controller - provides information to Endpoints objects (connects services and pods) -service account & token controllers - creates default account and API access tokens for new namespaces
+  - `endpoints-controller` - provides information to Endpoints objects (connects services and pods)
+  - `service account & token controllers` - creates default account and API access tokens for new namespaces
+- `cloud-controller-manager` - responsible for managing cloud provider resources.
+Specific for given provider.

-### Components (nodes)
+### Components (worker node)

-- kubelet - agent that works on each node, responsible for running containers in pod, connects to master node to process information
+- `kubelet` - agent that works on each worker node, responsible for running containers in pod, connects to master node to process information
-- kube-proxy - network proxy that works on each cluster node and assists/supports service creation
+- `kube-proxy` - network proxy that works on each cluster node and assists/supports service creation
-- container runtime - software which runs containers (Docker, Containerd, CRI-O and others)
+- `container runtime` - software which runs containers (Docker, Containerd, CRI-O and others)
-- add-ons
+- `add-ons`

 `POD` (kadłub) - the wrapper (opakowanie) of the container (one or more).
 The smallest unit to configure and interact with.
 Usually one pod per application, each pod got its own IP address (shared between containers inside pod).
 Pods communicate each other using internal network
 (auto-configured).
 Pods are empheral, can be deleted as a containers.

 `Service` - IP address of pod, used to communicate (IPs of pods changes) and loadbalancer.

+`coredns` - internal (Cluster) DNS system used for pods communication.

+`metrics-server` - collets CPU and memory usage.
+Necessary for auto-scalling and top.

 ### Control of Kubernetes